stevedepp/gcp-iot-pipeline/shells/README.md

 - [x] safely eject the SD from the card reader.

-- [x] insert the SD card into the raspberrypi and wait a few minutes while it boots.
+- [x] insert the SD card into the unpowered raspberrypi

+- [x] plug power into the raspberrypi and wait a few minutes while it boots.

 - [x] when the green light stops flashing, move to the next step.